cf-guardian/guardian-backend/CONVENTIONS.md

 See the [glog documentation](http://godoc.org/github.com/golang/glog) for further information.

-## Independant unit testing
+## Independent unit testing

 Unit tests are (supposed to be) comprehensive and based around the interface types.

-We intend to run ‘independant’ tests, that is, to test an implementation without driving the full implementation of the code it depends upon.
+We intend to run ‘independent’ tests, that is, to test an implementation without driving the full implementation of the code it depends upon.

 How is this achieved?
 By designing the mainline code with [Dependency